Guatemalan Civil War: Domination by military rulers

 Amnesty International mentioned Guatemala as one of several countries under a human rights state of emergency, while citing "the high incidence of disappearances of Guatemalan citizens" as a major and continuing problem in its 1972–1973 annual report.
 Overall, as many as 42,000 Guatemalan civilians were killed or "disappeared" between 1966 and 1973.

+Beginning of the Conflict

+Cold war

+The Cold War was a political, economic, social, military, informational and even sporting confrontation that began at the end of the Second World War, whose origin is usually placed in 1947, during the post-war tensions, and lasted until the dissolution of the Soviet Union.

 Franja Transversal del Norte

 The first settler project in the FTN was in Sebol-Chinajá in Alta Verapaz.
 Sebol, then regarded as a strategic point and route through Cancuén river, which communicated with Petén through the Usumacinta River on the border with Mexico and the only road that existed was a dirt one built by President Lázaro Chacón in 1928.
 In 1958, during the government of General Miguel Ydígoras Fuentes, the Inter-American Development Bank (IDB) financed infrastructure projects in Sebol.
 In 1960, then Army captain Fernando Romeo Lucas García inherited Saquixquib and Punta de Boloncó farms in northeastern Sebol.
 In 1963 he bought the farm "San Fernando" El Palmar de Sejux and finally bought the "Sepur" farm near San Fernando.
 During those years, Lucas was in the Guatemalan legislature and lobbied in Congress to boost investment in that area of the country.

 In those years, the importance of the region was in livestock, exploitation of precious export wood, and archaeological wealth.
 Timber contracts were granted to multinational companies such as Murphy Pacific Corporation from California, which invested US$30 million for the colonization of southern Petén and Alta Verapaz, and formed the North Impulsadora Company.
 Colonization of the area was made through a process by which inhospitable areas of the FTN were granted to native peasants.

 In 1962, the DGAA became the National Institute of Agrarian Reform (INTA), by Decree 1551 which created the law of Agrarian Transformation.
 In 1964, INTA defined the geography of the FTN as the northern part of the departments of Huehuetenango, Quiché, Alta Verapaz and Izabal and that same year priests of the Maryknoll order and the Order of the Sacred Heart began the first process of colonization, along with INTA, carrying settlers from Huehuetenango to the Ixcán sector in Quiché.

 The Northern Transversal Strip was officially created during the government of General Carlos Arana Osorio in 1970, by Legislative Decree 60–70, for agricultural development.